carderne/carderne.github.io/_posts/2018-10-19-leaflet-maps-google-sheets.md

 layout: single
 title: Leaflet maps with data from Google Sheets
 date: '2018-10-19 17:51:19'
-excerpt: "I love working with Python, but as soon as you want to put something online, JavaScript's ability to process in the browser is a clear winner.
-In this post I'm going to go through making a web map in JavaScript that pulls data from Google Sheets – where non-coders can easily make updates."
+excerpt: "Making a web map in JavaScript that pulls data from Google Sheets."
-tags:
-- inside
 ---

 *I wrote another [post here](https://rdrn.me/python-mapping-automatic-updating/), outlining how this can be achieved without stepping out of a Python environment.*